abop16/Python_Pad/README.md

   platform

 To make into a desktop app:
-1: run nano ~/.local/share/applications/pythonpad.desktop in the command line
+1: run cat /path/to/pythonpad.desktop > ~/.local/share/applications/pythonpad.desktop in the command line.
+2: restart your machine